 Each year, the ENERGY STAR Residential New Construction program presents Market Leader Awards to outstanding partners who have made important contributions to energy-efficient construction and environmental protection by building or verifying a significant number of ENERGY STAR-certified homes and apartments, or by sponsoring a local program that supported these activities during the previous year.
-More than 120,000 ENERGY STAR-certified single-family homes and multifamily units were built in 2020, for a total exceeding 2 million homes since 1995.

-Intermountain Gas had 1,536 ENERGY STAR-certified homes and apartments in its territory in 2020.
+Intermountain Gas had 1,536 ENERGY STAR-certified homes and apartments in its territory in 2021.

-More information about recognition our utility companies have received can be found on the individual company websites.
+More information about recognition our utility companies have received can be found on their websites.